-Staffordshire and Stoke-on-Trent Community Safety Forum has developed well this year, bringing together responsible authorities and other relevant organisations to deliver collaboratively on community safety outcomes for local people and local communities.
-It provides a structure for key organisations to work together co-operatively and collectively to focus resources and investment on a shared strategic vision.
+Staffordshire and Stoke-on-Trent Community Safety Forum continues to bring together responsible authorities and other relevant organisations to deliver collaboratively on community safety outcomes for local people and local communities.
+It meets quarterly and provides a structure for key organisations to collectively focus resources and investment on shared priorities.
+This year a number of focus areas have been identified and progressed, including ASB and illegal trespass.